cta-observatory/cta-lstchain/docs/lst_analysis_workflow.rst

 Tuning of DL1 files and RF models
 ---------------------------------

-In case of high NSB in the data, it is possible to tune the DL1 files and the RF models to improve the performance of the analysis.
+The default MC production is generated with a level of noise in the images which corresponds to the level of diffuse night-sky background ("NSB") in a "dark" field of view (i.e. for observations with moon below the horizon, at not-too-low galactic latitudes and not affected by other sources of noise, like the zodiacal light).
+In general, observations of **extragalactic** sources in dark conditions can be properly analyzed with the default MC (i.e. with the standard RF models).

+The median of the standard deviation of the pixel charges recorded in interleaved pedestal events (in which  a camera image is recorded in absence of a physics trigger) is a good measure of the NSB level in a given data run.
+This is computed by the data selection notebook ``cta_lstchain/notebooks/data_quality.ipynb`` (see above).
+For data with an NSB level significantly higher than the "dark field" one, it is possible to tune (increase) the noise in the MC files, and produce from them RF models (and "test MC" for computing instrument response functions) which improve the performance of the analysis (relative to using the default, low-NSB MC).

 This is done by changing the `config` file of the RF models and producing new DL1 files and training new RF models.
-To produce a config tuned to the data you want to analyse, you may run ``lstchain_tune_nsb`` function that will produce a ``tuned_nsb_config.json`` file.
+To produce a config tuned to the data you want to analyse, you have to run the script ``cta_lstchain/scripts/lstchain_tune_nsb.py`` (link: :py:obj:`~lstchain.scripts.lstchain_tune_nsb`) that will produce a ``tuned_nsb_config.json`` file.

-To request a new production of RF models, you can open a pull-request on the lstmcpipe repository, producing a complete MC config, using:
+To request a **new production of RF models**, you can open a pull-request on the lstmcpipe repository, producing a complete MC config, using:

 .. code-block::